 “What is there to negotiate, Jed?”

 “What good would that do?”
 Buckminster chimed.
-“I’m sure it will all be irradiated.”
+“It will all be irradiated.”

 “Perhaps.”
 Smile.
-“But my advisors tell me the exponential decay of the individual radionuclides is… is… not very long… that after a short while the surface would have radiation levels that are less than life threatening.
+“But my advisors tell me the exponential decay of the individual radionuclides is… is… not a very long time… that after a short while, the surface would have radiation levels that are less than life threatening.
 Perhaps our progeny could still go topside and enjoy a bit of mother nature now and then, even if wearing protective suits were necessary.”
 Smile.